sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation/README.md

 ## Details input/output
 The input for the net (Figure 1) are RGB image,
-The net produces pixelwise annotation as a matrix in size of the image with the value of each pixel is the pixel label (This should be the input in training).
+The net produces pixelwise annotation as a matrix in size of the image with the value of each pixel is the pixel label.

 ![](/Figure1.png)
 Figure 1) Semantic segmentation of liquid in glass with FCN.
 Red=Glass, Blue=Liquid, White=Background